Moses Usor

-Moses Usor (born 5 February 2002) is a Nigerian professional footballer who plays as a winger for LASK on loan from Slavia Prague.
+Moses Usor (born 5 February 2002) is a Nigerian professional footballer who plays as a winger for Austrian club LASK.

 Club career

-A youth product of 36 Lions FC, Usor moved to the Slavia Prague B in 2022 and scored 6 goals in 9 games.
+A youth product of 36 Lions FC, Usor moved to the Slavia Prague B in 2022 and scored six goals in nine games.
 He was promoted to the senior side, and made his professional and Czech First League debut with Slavia Prague as a late substitute in a 2–1 loss to Sparta Prague on 15 May 2022.
-On 23 June 2022, he signed a professional contract with the club for 3 years.
+On 23 June 2022, he signed a professional contract with the club for three years.

 Usor joined Austrian Football Bundesliga club LASK on a season-long loan deal on 18 January 2023.
+On 17 November 2023, LASK made the transfer permanent and signed a contract with Usor until June 2028.

 Playing style

 A left-footed winger, Usor prefers playing on the right and cutting in to shoot.
 He has a low centre of gravity, is dynamic and fast with good technique.